ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Code and Data for NIST PSCR DIfferential Privacy Synthetic Data Challenge
+# Code and Data for NIST PSCR Differential Privacy Synthetic Data Challenge

 This repo contains code used to generate all the results in the *Comparative Study of Differentially Private Synthetic Data Algorithms